tildearrow/furnace/doc/4-instrument/fm-esfm.md

 these apply to the instrument as a whole:

-- **OP4 Noise Mode**: enables special noise effects for operator 4 (0 to 3).
+- **OP4 Noise Mode**: enables special noise effects for operator 4. range is 0 to 3.
   - these are normally used for the drum channels in ESFM's OPL3 compatibility mode.
     - however, in ESFM, operator 4 can be modulated by operator 3, whereas in OPL3 drum mode the rhythm channels cannot be modulated.
   - note: usage of noise mode 3 ("Top") is discouraged for now as it's not properly emulated yet, and results may change when the emulation gets fixed in the future.
 - **operator routing preview**: shows how operators are connected with each other and with the audio output (at the bottom).
   - left-click pops up a small "operators changes with volume?" dialog where each operator can be toggled to scale with volume level.
-  - right-click to switch to a preview display of the waveform generated on a new note:
+  - right-click switches to a preview display of the waveform generated on a new note:
     - left-click restarts the preview.
     - middle-click pauses and unpauses the preview.
     - right-click returns to algorithm view.